 This is everything you’ve ever needed if you were thinking of setting up an online store to sell cross stitch patterns.
 Just throw your email in below (just to stop those pesky robots) and download your free 35 page guide.

-Lastly, the only person so far that is still stitching the pattern is samarin6 who last gave us the below update back in 2015, with just over 25% of the pattern complete; 8 years in.
+Lastly, we have a few updates from people still stitching the pattern.
+The first is Stitched_Pixels who gave us the below update back in 2018, with just over 45% of the pattern complete; 8 years in.
 You can follow her progress on her flosstube.